 Weston’s support doesn’t stop at 101s and scholarships, either.
 The brand works directly with reputable guiding operations to offer on-snow introductions and splitboard-specific AIARE classes across the globe.
 This season, Weston’s already hosted more than 200 events, expanding educational outreach beyond the Rocky Mountains and into the Pacific Northwest, California, the Northeast and even British Columbia and Japan.

-“We don’t make a dime off of these courses—in fact, they cost us time and money,” says Ben Hilley, Weston’s Brand Experience Manager.
+“We don’t make a dime off of these courses—in fact, they cost us time and money,” Ben says.
 “We do them because it’s the right thing to do and it only creates a more educated and safer backcountry community.
 We firmly believe that if you are making profits off manufacturing products designed to be used in the backcountry, it is your duty to also provide education on how to stay safe while using these products instead of just saying ‘We aren’t liable’ on the tag.”

 Spending big on avalanche education, backcountry outreach and charitable giving might temporarily put Weston’s budget in the red, but the brand believes it’s money well spent long term.
 With its year-over-year growth and expanding family, doing good, at least for Weston, is undeniably good for business.